How do I order my Functional Blood Chemistry Analysis (FBCA) lab workup and report?

 No. while there are many practitioner who offer this service online, Dr. Bernall, as practitioner of Chinese medicine and Functional medicine, believes that visual contact with his patients is important for better assessment of the patient’s overall condition.
 Tone of voice, mannerism, gait, posture, and many other characteristics each individual presents, serve as a guide for further consideration as to which additional biomarkers to include in your personalized lab workup.
 Would you want it any other way?

 We also ask you to fill out a form that will give us a better indication of which labs to order for you as an individual.
 Functional medicine and Chinese medicine are not “cookie cutter medicine”.
 In other words, one size does not fit all.
-Schedule a telemedicine session with Dr. Bernall today.
+Call to schedule your initial session with Dr. Bernall today.

 I have a recent lab workup from my doctor.
 Can you use it for my FBCA report?